 Founded by Joe Martino 2009, Collective-Evolution is a clickbait, conspiracy, and quackery-level pseudoscience website.
 According to their about page, “CE has grown to become one of the world’s most popular conscious media outlets that provide readers and viewers an opportunity to expand their consciousness, unlock their potential and reshape their everyday way of being.”

 Collective-Evolution is owned by Joe Martino and is funded through advertising, paid subscriptions to CE-TV, and donations.

 Analysis / Bias

 In review, Collective-Evolution promotes numerous conspiracy theories and pseudoscience.
 For example, they promote 9/11 conspiracies such as this: Important 9/11 Investigation Reveals Undeniable Truth.
-Some other topics you will find are alien visitations, chemtrails, miracle cancer cures, anti-GMO propaganda and of course anti-Vaxx articles such as this: Why You Can’t Trust the CDC on Vaccines.
-There are many others as well, with the common theme being that almost none of it is supported by evidence.
+Some other topics you will find are alien visitations, chemtrails, miracle cancer cures, anti-GMO propaganda, and of course, anti-Vaxx articles such as this: Why You Can’t Trust the CDC on Vaccines.
+There are many others with the common theme that almost none of it is supported by evidence.

 - “The COVID-19 death rate across the US confirmed so low that it’s on the edge of no longer being qualified as an epidemic.” – False